martintrojer/martintrojer.github.com/content/post/2012-07-17-replicating-datomicdatalog-queries-with-corelogic-take-2.md

 ;; #<HashSet [["Jane" 73], ["John" 71]]>
 ```

-Applying the same technique (with some more defrels) we get;
+Applying the same technique (with some more defrels) we get:

 ```clojure
 (do